aws-amplify/amplify-js/docs/media/vue_guide.md

 # Vue

-> Vue.js support is currently in beta and available via `npm install aws-amplify@beta aws-amplify-vue@beta`
+Vue.js support is currently in beta and available via `npm install aws-amplify@beta aws-amplify-vue@beta` {: .callout .callout--info}

 The ```aws-amplify-vue``` package is a set of Vue components which integrates your Vue application with the AWS-Amplify library.